FocusRobotApplication/Manipulator/README.md

 # Manipulator
-# This resportory was created by MengD Wang
+# This repository was created by MengD Wang